Debt Ratios for Home Financing

-The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, car loans, child support, etcetera.
+The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
+Recurring debt includes car loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, we offer a Loan Pre-Qualifying Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, use this Loan Qualifying Calculator.

 Remember these are just guidelines.
-We will be happy to pre-qualify you to determine how much you can afford.
+We will be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.